ml-toolkits/mlflavors/docs/index.rst

 Welcome to MLflavors` Documentation
 ===================================
 The `MLflavors <https://github.com/ml-toolkits/mlflavors>`_ package adds MLflow support for some popular machine learning frameworks currently not considered for inclusion as MLflow built-in flavors.
-Just like built-in flavors, you can use this package to save your model as an MLflow artifact, load your model from MLflow for batch inference, and deploy your model to a serving endpoint using MLflow deployment tools.
+Similar to the built-in flavors, you can use this package to save your model as an MLflow artifact, load your model from MLflow for batch inference, and deploy your model to a serving endpoint using MLflow deployment tools.

 The following open-source libraries are currently supported: